 While you’re at it, go low on caffeine as well.
 This is because caffeine can increase hormonal imbalances by increasing the production of estrogen.
 Try to swap your daily caffeine fix with green tea.

 8. Sleep Well

 Don’t underestimate the power of a good night’s rest.
 One study revealed women with PCOS have low-quality and disturbed sleep.
 Experts recommend practicing healthy sleeping habits to beat PCOS.
-These habits are going to sleep and waking up at a particular time, no smoking or drinking alcohol, and setting a good environment to
+These habits are going to sleep and waking up at a particular time, no smoking or drinking alcohol, and setting a good environment to sleep in.1

 PCOS is mostly controlled by medication and lifestyle changes.
 With persistence and patience, the above-mentioned lifestyle changes can even reverse the condition.
 But if these methods aren’t working for you, don’t panic, discuss with your doctor to make a personalized plan for you.
 Remember, it is important to treat your body with kindness and love.

 |↑1||Fernandez, Renae C., Vivienne M. Moore, Emer M. Van Ryswyk, Tamara J. Varcoe, Raymond J. Rodgers, Wendy A. March, Lisa J. Moran, Jodie C. Avery, R. Doug McEvoy, and Michael J. Davies.
 “Sleep disturbances in women with polycystic ovary syndrome: prevalence, pathophysiology, impact and management strategies.”
 Nature and science of sleep 10 (2018): 45.|